ryanallen/words-of-my-perfect-teacher/README.md

 - Numbered sections (e.g. *[The Three Defects of the Pot](#211-the-three-defects-of-the-pot)*) now show their number and title.
 - British spellings changed to American (e.g. armour → armor).
 - Gendered pronouns swapped for gender-neutral ones where it fits.
+- Sanskrit and Tibetan terms in the body are written in their anglicized forms (e.g. *yogi*, *samsara*, *dharma*) for easier reading.
+Proper diacritics (e.g. *yogī*, *saṃsāra*) appear only inside italic transliterations, mantras, and the Pratītyasamutpāda verse, following the scholarly convention.
 - Missing chapters added to the Part Three intro.
 - The five kinds of [transference](#transference) are now headings instead of a numbered list.